mtso/ulog/README.md

 #### `POST /log?uri=[uri][&description=[text]]`

 Saves a URI with a description and timestamp.
 The description is optional.
 Parameters must be in valid uri encoding.
-Returns with a response of:
+If successful, returns with a response of:

     Successfully created "[log_description]...", 1 row(s) affected.